duc1807/internal-training-academy/README.md

 # Internal Training Academy

-This is code submission for assignment 2 of *Application Development* course of Nguyen Anh Tu's group.
-Team members include:
+This is code submission for assignment 2 of *Application Development* course.

-- Nguyen Anh Tu: Team leader
-- Nguyen Duc Hoang Tung
-- Hoang Minh Tu

 ## Notes and comments
 - Development of this application is strongly reliant on `Apache HTTP Server`, `MySQL` server & `PHPMyAdmin` DBMS provided by `XAMPP`.
 For this reason, these configurations defined in [`db.php`](utils/db.php) and [`connect.php`](utils/connect.php) are defined exclusively for `PHPMyAdmin`.